willog11/CarND-MPC-Project/README.md

 The values chosen for N and dt originally were 10 and 0.1 respectively to first give stable performance at lower speeds.

 Once a benchmark performance was reached dt was reduced to 0.05 to allow for greater speeds.
-A N value of 12 wa chosen so as to keep the horizon T to an OK level,  the values selected results in a T of 0.6s.
+A N value of 12 was chosen so as to keep the horizon T to an OK level,  the values selected results in a T of 0.6s.
 As the vehicle is travelling at higher speeds a lower T is more acceptable.
 It was found that when trying to increase N any further resulted in deteriorating performance.

 ### Polynomial Fitting and MPC Preprocessing